 We recommend advising your regional council and local MP that you want them to take responsibility for the problem because local water users should not have to pay to fix contamination of their drinking water supply that is caused by fertiliser companies or intensive dairying in their area.

 Don’t vegetables contain lots of nitrate?

-Yes, vegetables are high in nitrate, but because they also contain antioxidants like vitamin C the process which leads to the creation of carcinogenic compounds from nitrates (called nitrosamines) is neutralised by the antioxidants.
-Eating plenty of fresh vegetables is good for general health and well being – and is in fact an important protection against illnesses like bowel cancer.
+Yes, vegetables are our highest source of dietary nitrate, but they also contain antioxidants like vitamin C. The process which leads to the creation of carcinogenic compounds from nitrates (called nitrosamines) may be neutralised by the antioxidants.
+The evidence is conclusive that eating plenty of fresh fruit and vegetables is good for general health and well being – and is in fact an important protection against illnesses like bowel cancer.

 How can I get my drinking water tested for nitrate contamination?

 Greenpeace is currently running a free mail-in nitrate contamination testing service for people who get their drinking water from a bore or a well.
 You can order a sampling kit here.

 Is there a NZ map of nitrate contamination levels?

 Through community testing and mail-in testing, Greenpeace has compiled the largest dataset of its kind and created ‘Know your Nitrate’ an interactive map of New Zealand showing nitrate contamination levels.